Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Optimal Policy for Weighted Sum-throughput Maximization

-Under uniform weights $\mathbf{r}=\mathbf{1}$, an optimal policy for problem $\Psi(\mathbf{1}, M)$ is proposed in \cite{Wenzhuo_infocom12} based on Whittle's indexability analysis of Restless Multi-armed Bandit Problem \cite{Whittle}.
-Specifically, for channel $i$, a closed form \emph{Whittle's index value} $W_i(\pi)$ is assigned to each belief state $\pi \in \mathcal{B}_i$.
-The index value intelligently captures the exploitation-exploration value to be gained from scheduling the user at the corresponding belief state \cite{Wenzhuo_infocom12}.
-Details of Whittle's indexability analysis can be found in \cite{Whittle}\cite{Wenzhuo_infocom12}\cite{Zhao_index}.
-The closed form expression of the Whittle's index value $W_i(\pi), \pi \in \mathcal{B}_i$ is given as follows \cite{Wenzhuo_infocom12}\cite{Zhao_index},
+It was shown in that our downlink scheduling problem is Whittle indexable \cite{Zhao_index}, and, under uniform weight vector $\mathbf{r}{=}\mathbf{1}$, an optimal policy for problem $\Psi(\mathbf{1}, M)$ exists based on Whittle's indexability analysis of Restless Multi-armed Bandit Problem \cite{Wenzhuo_infocom12}.
+Specifically, for channel $i$, a closed form \emph{Whittle's index value} $W_i^{\mathbf{1}}(\pi)$ is assigned to each belief state $\pi \in \mathcal{B}_i$.
+These indices intelligently capture the exploitation-exploration value to be gained from scheduling the user at the corresponding belief state \cite{Wenzhuo_infocom12}.
+The closed form expression of the Whittle's index value $W_i^{\mathbf{1}}(\pi), \pi \in \mathcal{B}_i$, is given as follows \cite{Wenzhuo_infocom12}\cite{Zhao_index},